Windwalker PvE Guide

 • Expel Harm – Damage based on the healing it does, healing amount is based on your health, but because it generates Chi for very little Energy, just use it on cooldown when you have room for the Chi it generates.

-• Faeline Stomp – Used to keep up the Faeline Harmony debuff (Fae Exposure) as much as possible.
+• Jadefire Stomp – Used to keep up the Jadefire Harmony debuff (Jadefire Brand) as much as possible.
 This debuff does not stack, so even if you get a reset, there’s no need to stomp again until you want to refresh the debuff.
-For a pretty high chance of a reset, you can use Chi Burst into as many targets as possible (e.g., your raid or a big pack of mobs) while standing in the Faeline.
-Faeline Harmony affects pretty much all sources of damage, including trinkets, so you want to use it before those in your opener.
+For a pretty high chance of a reset, you can use Chi Burst into as many targets as possible (e.g., your raid or a big pack of mobs) while standing on the Path of Jade.

 • Hit Combo and Mastery – Generally, any ability that directly deals damage both benefits from and continues Mastery and Hit Combo, as well as a few that don’t directly deal damage.
 For a full list, see here.
 Currently, there are no cases where we want to break Mastery that would outweigh its damage bonus.